Coming to the airport? Here’s what you need to know.

-The government requires most travellers arriving from outside Nova Scotia to self-isolate for 14 days.
+The government requires travellers arriving from outside the Maritimes to self-isolate for 14 days.
 These travellers are not permitted on public transportation during the 14-day period, including Halifax Transit’s MetroX Airport Express #320 bus route.

 Taxis continue to be available as a method of transportation for travellers.
 Please visit our Transportation page to learn more.